A CHRONOLOGICAL HISTORY OF

 - 3MT BUILDS ITS BASE AND HELPS RAISE MONEY FOR SCHOOLS

 Chuck's first full-time job out of college was working for QSP, a school-fundraising division of Reader's Digest.
 In his sales capacity, he started to offer schools a way to use the QSP fundraisers to bring in "Three Men and a Tenor" to do school performances as a special prize for reaching their fundraising goals.
 And it worked.
-It created school performances all throughout lower Michigan for 3MT.
+It created school performances throughout lower Michigan for 3MT.
 The more schools 3MT performed for, the more opportunities it created in other statewide school districts.
-This formula of doing the day-time shows for the schools soon added a critical piece ... the nighttime concert.
+This formula of doing the daytime shows for the schools soon added a critical piece ... the nighttime concert.
 These communities would bring 3MT back about 2 weeks later following the daytime school performances.
-The night time shows would be presented by the choral and band music boosters at these schools, and in return for the partnership of helping sell the tickets for the show, 3MT would give these programs a split of proceeds from the door ticket sales as an additional fundraiser.
+The nighttime shows would be presented by the choral and band music boosters at these schools, and in return for the partnership of helping sell the tickets for the show, 3MT would give these programs a split of proceeds from the door ticket sales as an additional fundraiser.
 It proved to be a winning combination for over 10 years and helped create hundreds of new performance opportunities for 3MT to help quickly launch them into full-time touring status.

-OMNI ARTS AND 3MT IN THE INNER CITY DETROIT SCHOOLS
+SHOWS IN INNER CITY DETROIT SCHOOLS

-3MT was hired in 1995 by Claudia Rogers and an arts outreach program sponsored by Omni Hospital called "OMNI ARTS IN EDUCATION" to perform a vocal music show in the inner-city Detroit elementary schools.
-3MT was asked to do shows in some of the most economically challenged neighborhoods of Detroit, typically in neighborhoods with many boarded up, or burned down houses on the streets within blocks of the schools where they were asked to perform.
+3MT was hired in 1995 by Claudia Rogers and an arts outreach program sponsored by Omni Hospital called "OMNI ARTS IN EDUCATION" to perform a vocal music show in inner-city Detroit elementary schools.
+3MT was asked to do shows in some of the most economically challenged neighborhoods of Detroit, typically in neighborhoods with many boarded-up, or burned-down houses on the streets within blocks of the schools where they were asked to perform.
 100% free and reduced lunch schools, and 80-90% racial ethnicity, with 5-10% white students on average.
 As anyone might expect, the initial moment that 3MT took the stage, there were looks of surprise and wonder on the faces of the kids in the schools.
-But it did not take long for the musical connection to be made and soon, the racial barrier (if there was any) was crossed when 3MT got the kids laughing and the teachers dancing as they performed in front of almost entirely African-American populated schools, while performing the music of Motown and other fun music.
-For digging in and doing their part, 3MT was one of the most sought-after shows in the Omni Arts roster, and in 2002, they received the "SPIRIT OF DETROIT" award by the Detroit City Council for working to help keep music alive in the Detroit Public Schools.
-It was an award that meant so much to the group, for not only did they make a musical connection to so many young people, they proved that music is color blind- if used properly, it could help bridge people together.
+But it did not take long for the musical connection to be made and soon, the racial barrier (if there was any) was crossed when 3MT got the kids laughing and the teachers dancing as they performed in front of almost entirely African-American populated schools while performing the music of Motown and other fun music.
+For digging in and doing their part, 3MT was one of the most sought-after shows in the Omni Arts roster, and in 2002, they received the "SPIRIT OF DETROIT" award from the Detroit City Council for working to help keep music alive in the Detroit Public Schools.
+It was an award that meant so much to the group, for not only did they make a musical connection to so many young people, but they also proved that music is color blind- if used properly, it could help bridge people together.

 MIKE MCLEMORE - THE SOUND DOCTOR